Precision bound and optimal control in periodically modulated continuous quantum thermal machines: A minimal continuous quantum thermal machine

 In this section we focus on the specific case of sinusoidal modulation: \ba \omega(t)=\omega_0+\lambda \, \Delta\, \sin(\Delta t). \ea Here we assume a weak modulation, quantified by $0\leq \lambda \leq 1$.
 This assumption allows us to consider only the harmonics $q=0,\pm 1$, with, \ba P_0\approx 1-\frac{\lambda^2}{2}, ~ P_{\pm 1} \approx \frac{\lambda^2}{4}, \ea with the higher order harmonics $P_{q} \approx 0$ for $|q| > 1$ in the limit of small $\lambda$.
 Additionally, we consider the bath spectral functions such that

-The above choice of spectral functions in Eq.~\eqref{eqG} allows us to implement spectral separation of the baths, which is crucial for the operation of the quantum thermal machine as a heat engine or a refrigerator \cite{klimovsky13minimal, klimovsky15thermodynamics}.
+The above choice of spectral separation of the baths in Eq.~\eqref{eqG} allows the hot (cold) bath to interact with the WM only at higher (lower) energies, which is crucial for the operation of the quantum thermal machine as a heat engine or a refrigerator \cite{klimovsky13minimal, klimovsky15thermodynamics}.
+This is reminiscent of an Otto cycle, where the WM interacts with the hot (cold) bath only at higher (lower) frequencies \cite{kosloff17the}.
 One can use Eqs. \eqref{formula1} - \eqref{eqcovJ} and Eq. \eqref{eqP} to arrive at the mean heat currents, power and their fluctuations (see Appendix \ref{appena}).

 With the above setup, one can show that there exists a critical modulation frequency $\Delta \equiv \Delta_{cr} = \omega_0 \left(T_{ h} - T_{ c}\right)/\left(T_{ h} + T_{ c}\right)$, such that the machine works as a heat engine ($\langle J_h \rangle >0$, $\langle J_c \rangle<0$, $\langle \mathcal{P} \rangle<0$) for $\Delta<\Delta_{cr}$ and as a refrigerator ($\langle J_h \rangle<0$, $\langle J_c \rangle>0$, $\langle \mathcal{P} \rangle>0$) for $\Delta >\Delta_{cr}$.
 The power output vanishes while the efficiency approaches the Carnot limit for $\Delta \to \Delta_{\rm cr}$ \cite{klimovsky13minimal}.